CrowdStrike/falcon-openshift-console-plugin/README.md

 > This configuration assumes any user with access to read secrets in the chosen namespace should
 > have access to the API client itself, as well as the related data from the Falcon platform.

-If you have multiple namespaces with VM workloads, you will need to configure a `crowdstrike-api` secret in each.
+If you have multiple namespaces where you want to surface CrowdStrike security data, you will need to configure a `crowdstrike-api` secret in each.

 ## Development